-It gives me great pleasure to welcome you to the 50th Annual General Meeting of our esteemed Company, and the presentation of our Annual Report and Accounts for the financial year ended 31 March 2023.
+It is with profound honour and sincere appreciation that I welcome you to the 51st Annual General Meeting of our distinguished company and the presentation of our Annual Report and Accounts for the financial year ending 31 March 2024.

-Let me start by reviewing the 2022/2023 operating environment and its impact on the business.
-I will also touch on some aspects of our operations as well as a brief outlook for the year 2023.
+I will begin by reviewing the operating environment of the 2023/2024 financial year and its impact on our business.
+Additionally, I will provide insights into critical aspects of our operations and a brief outlook for the year 2024.

-Evaluation of the operating environment
+Analysis of the operational environment